Navel piercing: Present

 Navel piercings subsequently declined in popularity in the 2010s, however, Generation Z celebrities including Addison Rae, Doja Cat, Tyla, Normani, Dua Lipa and Billie Eilish have helped to revitalize navel piercings in the 2020s.
 While Millennial celebrities such as Vanessa Hudgens and Miley Cyrus continued to wear their navel piercings, a comeback of the piercing was also signaled by Kim Kardashian who re-pierced her navel in 2024.

 A 2022 study found that women are primarily motivated to pierce their navels due to a desire to enhance body image and that a navel piercing can, in turn, significantly improve bodily self-perception.
 The study further found that navel piercings become strongly, and beneficially, integrated into women's bodily self-image and that the piercing may be seen as an expression of care that can help reduce self-harming thoughts and behavior.

 Jewelry

 The jewelry used in navel piercing is commonly called "belly rings".
-Belly rings are a midriff-revealing version of earrings.
+Belly rings are a midriff version of earrings.